 - Some suggestions for co-organizers and key program participants

-- Most programs hold a four day conference that can accomodate up to 120 participants.
+- Most programs hold a four day conference that can accommodate up to 120 participants.
 Please also indicate whether you are likely to want a conference associated with your program.

 Members of the advisory board will review these pre-proposals, encourage the development of promising ones into full proposals, and guide coordination of proposals in related areas.
 Full proposals may also be submitted from the outset.
 The KITP director, Lars Bildsten (805-893-3979), will be pleased to discuss ideas for programs and to answer questions you may have about the process of proposing them.